vincentdhuynh/MyProjects/README.md

    - Used pivot tables for quick analysis

 2. MySQL Cyclistic Bike Share Analysis
-   - Differentiate the difference between casual riders and members
+   - Large dataset containing 5,000,000+ rows
-   - Cleaned large dataset containing 5,000,000+ rows
+   - Data preprocessing, cleaning, transforming, and exploration
    - Use of aggregate functions for analysis